davidfowl/IISCrossover/README.md

   - It isn't possible to run multiple applications in same app pool (in process mode).
   - Communcation between runtimes works if you use COM or any other interop technologies.
   - Native dlls that have the same name can conflict within the same process.

+## Benefits
+- Managed and Native IIS modules run for both ASP.NET and ASP.NET Core applications
+- Deployment process can pretty much stay the same (as long as you add the ASP.NET Core application as a payload within the ASP.NET application)
+- Allows routing to ASP.NET Core based on arbitrary application logic.